What is a Campfollower?

 During the American War for Independence, a campfollower was anyone -- male or female -- who Followed the Continental Army.
 Some followed because they had family members enlisted, and perhaps had no other place else to go.

-* Cooking * Sewing and Mending uniforms * Churning butter * Knitting * Making thread buttons * Weep, tell tales of woe * Gaming * Bathing small children * Simple basketry * Drop Spinning * Lucetting * Tape Weaving * Singing, playing period instrument * Making Candles * Foraging * Writing letters for illiterate soldiers * Checking each other for vermin * Gathering kindling & wood * Fetching Water
+Campfollower Activities: * Sewing and Mending uniforms * Churning butter * Knitting * Making thread buttons * Weep, tell tales of woe * Gaming * Bathing small children * Simple basketry * Drop Spinning * Lucetting * Tape Weaving * Singing, playing period instrument * Making Candles * Foraging * Writing letters for illiterate soldiers * Checking each other for vermin * Gathering kindling & wood * Fetching Water

 * Teaching children to sew, knit. lucet, etc. * Attending to the sick